Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 | Should I scan domain AND IP? | Yes — they're independent signals.
 Both can affect inbox placement. |

 ColdRelay's free blacklist checker scans your sending IP across 6 major IP DNSBLs in 5 seconds.
 For domain-level URIBLs, MXToolbox's domain scan covers the major URIBL/SURBL lists.
+Once you know what you are listed on, the blocklist removal hub has a dedicated walkthrough per major blocklist.

 How IP blacklists differ from domain blacklists